ciscoo/gradle-java-template/README.md

 ## Conventions

-The majority of the build logic is contained within an included build `build-logic` within `./gradle/build-logic`.
+The majority of the build logic is contained within `buildSrc`.
 Many of conventions are based on the conventions from JUnit, Spring Boot, Spring Framework, Micronaut, and personal opinions gathered from open source and professional work.

 ## Getting Started